 CAT 2025 Preparation: Common Tips for All Sections

-Common Admission Test is the speed test of your knowledge, which means it is not a good idea to study more and more.
+Common Admission Test is a test of your speed, accuracy, and knowledge, which means it is not a good idea to study more and more.
 Instead, focus on speed improvement, time management, and mock practice.
-Apart from sectional preparation, here are some other yet most important tips for aspirants to follow for CAT preparation.
-Some basic and easy-to-go strategies are -
+Apart from sectional preparation, here are some other, yet most important, CAT preparation tips and tricks for aspirants to follow.
+Some basic, easy-to-follow strategies are -

 With 40 minutes of time allotted to each section, candidates must devise their strategy so they can answer all questions.
 Managing their time will help candidates turn their efforts into fruitful results.
 Divide your 24 hours in such a way that you practice each section daily.
-Speaking about time management, Rounak Tikmani, CAT topper told us that he considered time management as the fourth section apart from the other three provided by IIM.
+Speaking about time management, Rounak Tikmani, CAT topper, considered time management as the fourth section apart from the other three provided by IIM.
 For candidates appearing in the CAT for the first time, time management will provide them with the following benefits at the time of CAT preparation-

 Enhance your efficiency